According to the visual effects artists, Ego's planet contains one trillion polygons, and is considered to be the biggest visual effect ever made.

 Marvel Studios made a statement regarding the future of the "Guardians" franchise, saying that Avengers: Infinity War (2018) will take place four years after this film, which in turn takes place in 2014, three months after Guardians of the Galaxy (2014).

 This film is part of Chapter Three of Phase Three in the Marvel Cinematic Universe.

-On March 23, 2016, Chris Pratt announced a fundraiser to help support the Lake Stevens' Boys and Girls Club from where he grew up.
-By donating, you would get a chance to visit Pratt, and eat lunch with him on the set of this film.
+On March 23, 2016, Chris Pratt announced a fundraiser to help support the Lake Stevens' Boys and Girls Club in his hometown.
+By donating you would get a chance to visit Pratt and eat lunch with him on the set of this film.

-Glenn Close filmed scenes of Nova Prime Irani Rael, but they were cut out of the film for running time purposes.
+Glenn Close filmed scenes of Nova Prime Irani Rael, but they were cut due to time constraints.